Sekou Sylla (footballer, born 1999): Career

 Born in Schiedam, Sylla started his career at Excelsior Maassluis before signing for Eerste Divisie side TOP Oss on an amateur contract in summer 2021.

 He transferred on a free transfer to Eredivisie club SC Cambuur in January 2022, signing an 18-month contract.
+At the end of the 2023–24 season, Sylla left the club as his contract expired.

+On 8 August 2024, Sylla signed a one-season contract with ADO Den Haag.

 International career

 Born in the Netherlands, Sylla is of Guinean descent.
 He debuted with the Guinea national team in a friendly 0–0 tie with South Africa on 25 March 2022.